Cloud-Schematics/lamp-simple/README.md

     ]
     ```

-    - Add source for importing ansible playbooks.
+    - Add the source repo for importing the Ansible playbooks.
     ```
     "source_type": "GitHub",
     "source": {